 On the road to the beach, you will be able to find several bars and taverns (I ate some quite good moussaka in Anemos Taverna!).

-Besides Kolymbithres, the list of best beaches near Naoussa includes Monastiri, Santa Maria, Piperaki, Piperi, Agios Ioannis, Agioi Anargyroi… Exploring this part of Paros will take you at least a week!
+Besides Kolymbithres, the list of best Naoussa Paros beaches includes Monastiri, Santa Maria, Piperaki, Piperi, Agios Ioannis, Agioi Anargyroi… Exploring this part of Paros will take you at least a week!

 7. Get naked in Naoussa!

 Getting from Naoussa to Lageri Beach is relatively easy.
-Even if you decide to walk along the coast, one-way stroll to the nude heaven of Naoussa will take one hour!
+Even if you decide to walk along the coast, a one-way stroll to the nude heaven of Naoussa will take one hour.

-Lageri Beach certainly belongs among the best beaches in Paros, and some even call it one of the best beaches in the whole of Cyclades!
+Lageri Beach certainly belongs among the best beaches in Paros, and some even call it one of the best beaches in the whole of the Cyclades.